 Micro-mobility has taken over our state, and the most attention-grabbing piece of that is Scooters… and scooter wrecks.
 Scooters and e-bikes are popping up on every city block.
-Consumers ranging from teens out for joyrides to executives escaping the gridlock morning commute are coasting alongside the vehicular traffic, creating safety concerns and leading to injuries.
+Folks ranging from teens out for joyrides to executives escaping the gridlock morning commute are coasting alongside the vehicular traffic, creating safety concerns and leading to injuries.
 Much like the questions surrounding how to manage bicycle safety, the same problems and fears exploded with the sudden takeover of scooters.

 At the beginning of 2019, an ordinance went into effect in Denver City banning the use of scooters on sidewalks.
 Other Colorado cities have followed suit.
 This came after an outcry from pedestrians who have had less than glowing reports of their shared sidewalk experiences.
 Scooters are now to share bike lanes with cyclists.
-However, bike lanes are not designed for sharing scooter traffic and are not well-developed in some areas.
-Additionally, some intersections are not clearly marked or do not clearly inform auto drivers where a scooter rider will be crossing.
+However, bike lanes are not designed for sharing scooter traffic and are not well-developed in many areas.
+Additionally, some intersections are not clearly marked and don’t inform car drivers where that scooter rider will be crossing into their lane.

 Statistics show that automobile drivers are not educating themselves on the rules of the road involving scooters, nor have they trained their eye to scan for on-coming scooter traffic.
 This is a major safety issue as scooter traffic increases.
 A driver who hits a scooter rider cannot simply rely on their ignorance of the law as an excuse.
 Responsible drivers have a duty to others on the road to educate themselves to the changes in the laws and proceed accordingly.
 Scooter drivers obeying the law are to be treated just like cyclists under Colorado law, and there are heightened standards to which automobile drivers must abide in order to share the road.